Kapitänleutnant (Crew 33)

 On 15 December, 1940 Wohlfarth left the boat and two months later commissioned the Type VIIC boat U-556.
 On his first patrol in the Atlantic with this new boat he sank four ships with a total of 18,583 tons and damaged two more.

-On 19 June 1941 Wohlfarth started his second patrol on U-556, but just eight days later the boat was sunk in the North Atlantic southwest of Iceland by the British corvettes HMS Nasturtium, Celandine and Gladiolus.
+On 19 June 1941 Wohlfarth started his second patrol on U-556, but only eight days later the boat was sunk in the North Atlantic southwest of Iceland by the British corvettes HMS Nasturtium, Celandine and Gladiolus.
 The commander and most of the crew were captured (Niestlé, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.